Household Hazardous Waste

 - Furniture, floor, & metal polishes

 - Bleach & spot removers

 - Oven, drain, & household cleaners

 - CFL & fluorescent bulbs

-- Paint, varnishes, shellac, stains, thinners, & paint strippers (latex or oil-based paints can be dried out with kitty litter and placed in regular rubbish container; contact Paint Care for large amounts of paint)
+- Paint, varnishes, shellac, stains, thinners, & paint strippers.
+Contact Paint Care for large amounts of paint & paint drop off locations

 - Pool and photographic chemicals